liam2/liam2/doc/usersguide/source/environment.rst

   console again without (re)simulating the model, you can press F7.

 - Alternatively, you can explore the results "graphically" by pressing F9.
-  This will open both the input dataset and the result file with an hdf5 viewer (ViTables).
+  This will open both the input dataset and the result file (if any) with an hdf5 viewer (ViTables).

 Using your own data
 -------------------